Thiostrepton: Applications

 Thiostrepton was reported (in 2008) to exhibit activity against breast cancer cells through targeting the transcription factor forkhead box M1 (FOXM1), also in 2011.

-It has also been shown to circumvent acquired cisplatin resistance in breast cancer cells under in invitro conditions.
+It has also been shown to circumvent acquired cisplatin resistance in breast cancer cells under in vitro conditions.

 Thiostrepton is used in molecular biology as a reagent for both positive and negative selection of genes involved in nucleotide metabolism.

+Thiostrepton has also shown promise in treating osteoporosis in animal models because it can inhibit unusual osteoclast precursor cells.

+The antibiotic thiostrepton was identified as an insulin resistance reversal agent.
+Subsequent validation in ex vivo insulin-resistant mouse muscle and palmitate-induced insulin-resistant myotubes demonstrated potent insulin action restoration, possibly via upregulation of glycolysis due to attenuation of mitochondrial oxidative phosphorylation by thiostrepton.